adebayoj/papers_talks/README.md

 * A dual approach to scalable verification of deep networks,  Dvijotham et. al. 2018

-* Measuring Neural Net Robustness with Constraints, Bastani et. al.
+* Measuring Neural Net Robustness with Constraints, Bastani et. al. 2016

 ### Intepretability

-### Differential Privacy and Adaptive analysis
+* Write a summary of WHI 2018 from ICML.

+* Discovering interpretable representations for both deep generative and discriminative models

+* Interpretability via Model Extraction.

 ### Fairness
+*  A Unified Approach to Quantifying Algorithmic Unfairness: Measuring Individual & Group Unfairness via Inequality Indices

+* Human perceptions of fairness in algorithmic decision making: A case study of criminal risk prediction

+* Preventing Fairness Gerrymandering: Auditing and Learning for Subgroup Fairness

+* Write a summary of FAT/ML from ICML 2018.

+* Multiaccuracy: Black-Box Post-Processing for Fairness in Classification

 ### Debugging ML Systems

+### Security, Privacy, Cryptography, and ML
+* Blind Justice: Fairness with Encrypted Sensitive Attributes

+### Differential Privacy and Adaptive analysis

 ### In the queue